 Weekdays | 8:30 – 10:30 a.m. and 10:45 a.m. – 2 p.m.

 Roots Café, operated by Mid-Ohio Food Bank, needs help putting together and serving pre-packaged meals out of their location at the Reeb Avenue Center.
-Volunteers work in small groups and masks are required for the safety of volunteers and recipients.
+Volunteers work in groups of varying sizes, and masks are required for the safety of volunteers and recipients.
 Find shifts here.

 Meals-on-Wheels is serving more people than every before as a result of the COVID-19 pandemic.
 The community has the opportunity to assist with food delivery to neighbors who are elderly, medically challenged or homebound in a safe and socially distant way.
-Routes take an hour to an hour-and-a-half but the holiday cheer is priceless.
-Consider trying a delivery route this holiday season, especially if your own holiday plans are disrupted.
+Routes take 1-2 hours, but the holiday cheer is priceless.
+Options include one-time opportunities and Adopt-a-Route regular volunteer programs; there many ways to volunteer.
+Consider trying it out, especially if your own holiday plans have been disrupted.
 If you enjoy your experience, there are needs for permanent route coverage as well.
 Learn more here.